arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - Learners enter a value that represents a chemical equation into a text box.
 The grader uses Python script that you create and embed in the problem to evaluate learner responses.
-     - Full support
+     - Not supported
    * - :ref:`completion`
      - Learners mark sections of course content as completed.
 This tool helps learners track their progress through sections of the course (including ungraded activities such as reading text, watching videos, or participating in course discussions), and gives them a way to indicate to both themselves and course staff that they completed an activity.
-     - Full support
+     - Not supported
    * - :ref:`Conditional Module`
      - You can create a conditional module to control versions of content that groups of learners see.
 For example, learners who answer "Yes" to a poll